Sara dar dah daghigh-eh

-Sara dar dah daghigh-eh (2007) (translation: Sara in Ten Minutes) is an Iranian short documentary film co-produced and directed by Sadaf Foroughi.
+Sara dar dah daghigh-eh (2007) (translation: Sara in Ten Minutes) is an Iranian short documentary film directed by Sadaf Foroughi.

 Plot

 In search of happiness, Sara immerses herself in her imagination.
 She is a fourteen-year-old girl who has lived in an orphanage since birth.
-She doesn't know anything about her past or her real identity.
-The film shows the extract of the colorful images from her dreams.
+She does not know anything about her past or her real identity.
+The film shows extracts of the colorful images from her dreams.